SabeelR/SabeelR/README.md

 - 👋 Hi, I’m Sabeelur Rahaman
-- 👀 I’m a software developer
+- 👀 I’m a Software Enginner
-- 🌱 I’m currently expanding my knowledge about web development
+- 🌱 I’m currently working as QA tester with total experience of 2+ years in QA and software development
-- 💞️ I’m looking to collaborate on making of new websites
+- 💞️ I’m looking to collaborate on making of new websites and also testing them
 - 📫 How to reach me there you go sabeelurahman05@gmail.com

 <!---